 - Dizziness: When getting up from a lying or sitting position, do it slowly and allow time for adjustment.

 As a prescribed painkiller, Vicodin has its merits.
 However, it should be used in moderation.

 Vicodin may be a painkiller but it’s also a drug, like any other.
-This means that you can overdose, build up a tolerance and become dependent on it, along with many other side effects.
-In the case of Vicodin, you can sustain serious damage to your liver and overdose on very small amounts of the drug.
+This means that a patient can overdose, build up a tolerance and become dependent on it, along with many other side effects.
+In the case of Vicodin, one can sustain serious damage to the liver and overdose on very small amounts of the drug.